 Can people I live with also book a test?

 If people you live with have symptoms, they should join you for testing.
 In England and Wales, children of all ages can have the test.
-You can only include a maximum of 3 other people for testing.
-They must all:

 What do I need to complete the form?

 Visit the dedicated Getting tested page at GOV.UK (external link).
 To complete the form to book your visit, you will need:

 - your invitation code – it is in the text message that you are sent

 - your email address